Building kb.miin.ai

 Summary

 I built kb.miin.ai as a searchable, web-based knowledge base that turns a Google Workspace folder into a private retrieval system with semantic search, source references, OCR, spreadsheet parsing, and a clean public-facing interface.
-The project started as a local prototype, then moved into a production Next.js deployment on Vercel, with Supabase acting as the vector store and Gemini 2.5 Flash generating answers from retrieved excerpts.
+The project started as a local prototype, moved through a Vercel and Supabase production version, and now uses Firebase as the Google-native home for hosting, backend functions, document data, vector retrieval, and deployment operations.
+Gemini 2.5 Flash generates answers from retrieved excerpts.
 The big lesson: modern AI infrastructure is accessible if you break the build into small, testable pieces, and when in doubt, ask your favorite coding agent!

 Tech Stack

-The final system combines a static personal website, a dynamic knowledge-base app, Google Drive ingestion, Gemini models, and Supabase retrieval.
-Codex automated much of the implementation work: scaffolding the Next.js app, writing the Google Drive sync pipeline, switching from local Ollama to Gemini, shaping the Supabase schema, updating the UI, pushing code to GitHub, and helping debug deployment and authentication issues along the way.
+The current system combines a static personal website, a Firebase-backed knowledge-base app, Google Drive ingestion, Gemini models, and Firestore retrieval.
+Codex automated much of the implementation work: scaffolding the Next.js app, writing the Google Drive sync pipeline, switching from local Ollama to Gemini, migrating the data layer from Supabase to Firebase, updating the UI, pushing code to GitHub, and helping debug deployment and authentication issues along the way.

 Source